brassica-collective/handbook/content/brassica/handbook/Howtos/supporter_guidelines.md

 ### Tips & Tools for offering Accountability Supporter

 **Supporting people to consider alternative perspectives**
-* Offer “yes, and” perspective on what else might be true with regards to the situation when listening to an interpretation of a situation (avoid forming judgements or offering advice)
+* Offer alternative [partial perspectives](https://hackmd.io/@Teq/perspective-sharing-examples) on [what else might be true](http://www.deanspade.net/wp-content/uploads/2025/07/Dean-Spade-EP04-What-Else-Is-True-worksheet.pdf) with regards to the situation when listening to an interpretation of a situation (avoid forming judgements or offering advise).
-* Use the [ladder of inference framework] to support them to the role of assumptions, observations, conclusions, and actions in their interpretations .
+* Use the [ladder of inference framework](https://untools.co/ladder-of-inference/) to support them to consider the role of assumptions, observations, conclusions, and actions in their interpretations .

+**Initiating 'courageous conversations' that support people to engage with multiple perspectives on how their actions in the collective may have contributed to a particular situation of misunderstanding, conflict, or harm.**

 * Offer examples of when/how actions aren’t aligning with our collectively agreed expectations.
 * Provide a practice-partner to role-play different ways of interacting
-* Offer to facilitate a [Perspective-sharing process](https://hackmd.io/@Teq/perspective-sharing-facilitation)

-**Initating 'courageous conversations' that support people to engage with multiple perspectives on how their actions in the collective may have contributed to a particular situation of misunderstanding, conflict, or harm.**

 **Signs that someone may be ready to hold themselves accountable for the consequences of their actions include:**
 - Recognising and sitting with uncomfortable feelings;